unm-historiography/metahistory/essays/thematic/time-in-history.md

 #### Abstract

 I am going to take you on an adventure through time where you and I will look at the concept itself.
 In historical practice, there are different perceptions of time at work.
 Things like religion or politics have influenced these different perceptions.
 Perceptions of time shape how history was written and studied, but you would not know it since, in historical practice today, there is an all-consuming linear view of history when that is not the only type of hisotry.
 There is also cyclical and unilinear.
-For the purpose of this paper, however, we will be focusing on linear and cyclical views of historical progress and why it is important in historiography.
+There is also the path inwhihc hisotry would follow wether that is an decline or incline.
+Then there is the topic of the past, present, and futre and how different civlizations percieved each one how the value they put into those terms.

 ### History